 No other certificate of this design from Lexington Lodge is known to exist.
-Belli's certificate the earliest official Masonic document in the possession of the lodge, at least in 1913.
+Belli's certificate is the earliest official Masonic document in the possession of the lodge, at least in 1913.
 Regrettably, the whereabouts of that certificate today, along with many other relics Norwood documented in his book, is unknown.12

-We learn from Norwood that in September 1791, Washington assigned Belli to what was described as "public business" of a "confidential character," yet in another section of the same document, the assignment is referred to as "confidential public business to Kentucky."
-13 Then, in April 1792, Belli was appointed Deputy Quartermaster general of the United States with the rank of major by Washington and Secretary of War, Henry Knox.
-14 According to Norwood, prior to what he called Belli's "mission in Kentucky," Belli had a "conference with Washington in the autumn of 1791.
-Norwood does not cite the source of his information.
+We learn from Norwood that in September 1791, Washington assigned Belli to what was described as "public business" of a "confidential character."
+Yet, in another section of the same document, the assignment is referred to as "confidential public business to Kentucky."
+Then, in April 1792, Belli was appointed Deputy Quartermaster General of the United States with the rank of major by Washington and Secretary of War, Henry Knox.
+According to Norwood, prior to what he called Belli's "mission in Kentucky," Belli had a "conference with Washington in the autumn of 1791.
+Norwood does not cite the source of his information or where that meeting took place.